Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Results

-Figure~\ref{fig:IBM_hardware_error_rates} shows that the $T1$ and $T2$ times of the newer generations of IBM processors, such as \texttt{ibm\_marrakesh}, are smaller than the previous generation QPUs.
+Fig.~\ref{fig:IBM_hardware_error_rates} shows that the $T1$ and $T2$ times of the newer generations of IBM processors, such as \texttt{ibm\_marrakesh}, are smaller than the previous generation QPUs.
 However, this does not mean that the newer devices actually have worse performance -- the reason is because the single and two qubit gate times were also reduced, along with the coherence times, on these Heron processors, and the relevant measure therefore becomes circuit depth that can be executed within the coherence times.

 One way of quantifying the size of QAOA circuits that have been executed on noisy quantum computers such that there is continual improvement at each step of p is a concept called ``QAOA volume''~\cite{shaydulin2023qaoancdotpgeq200, pelofske2023high} which defines the largest QAOA circuit from $N$ variables and depth $p$ that results in monotonic improvement of solutions up to that depth $p$ (analogous to the quantum volume NISQ computer benchmark~\cite{PhysRevA.100.032328, Baldwin2022reexaminingquantum, Pelofske_2022_QV, Jurcevic_2021}).
-The QAOA volumes reported in the hardware simulations shown in Figures~\ref{fig:hardware_results_scaling_p_156_qubits} and~\ref{fig:hardware_results_scaling_p} are summarized in Table~\ref{table:IBM_NISQ_simulation_summary}.
+The QAOA volumes reported in the hardware simulations shown in Figs.~\ref{fig:hardware_results_scaling_p_156_qubits} and~\ref{fig:hardware_results_scaling_p} are summarized in Table~\ref{table:IBM_NISQ_simulation_summary}.
 These are some of the largest QAOA volumes reported on noisy quantum computers to date, going up to a continual improvement of $p=10$ on a $156$ qubit processor.
+QAOA volume here shows a benchmark of current IBM NISQ computer capability.